 Grand 14 Cinema is a state of the art movie theater, which yearly hosts the Myrtle Beach International Film Festival.
 810 Billiards & Bowling offers live music, bowling, food, and interactive games for adults and families.

 The Market Common is home to the Seacoast Artists Gallery, a live theatre company, a dance studio, and a yoga studio, Yoga in Common.
-The International Culinary Institute of Myrtle Beach delights people with their invitation-only farmers market, and student-run restaurant which is open to the public.
+The International Culinary Institute of Myrtle Beach delights people with their invitation-only famers market, and student-run restaurant which is open to the public.
 The bi-weekly summer farmers market, held in the commercial district, showcases local farmers and artisan-products from all over the state.

 Festivals and events abound at the Market Common year-round; there are free concerts and movies under the stars each summer; carriage rides; continuous live music in many of the restaurants; and the South’s largest New Year’s Eve event— a Southern Times Square.
 With so much to explore in so small a space, there’s something for everyone at this upscale, down-town area.